LukaszPasich/Anaconda-MAA-MS1/README.md

 	- The structure of each page is simple: the navigation bar on the top, followed by the main banner clearly stating what page the user is on (the name is unambiguous and the user should be able to know what to expect on the page just from it), below is the main content of the page, with the last thing on the bottom being the footer.
 	- The structure is repeated on all of the pages, therefore it is easy to learn.
-	- Consistent layout, fonts, typography and colours contributes to making visitors quickly comfortable with using the website and getting the information they want.
+	- Consistent layout, fonts, typography and colour scheme contributes to making visitors quickly comfortable with using the website and getting the information they want.
 	- Each piece of information is supported by an image that contributes to better understanding of the context.

 2. As a user of the website I want it to be easy to navigate, so that I can find what I'm looking for easily.